-Progynova-TS can also be used to ward off osteoporosis in women who can’t use other forms of medication for this, provided they no longer have a womb.
+Progynova-TS can also be used to ward off osteoporosis in women who cannot use other forms of medication for this, provided they no longer have a womb.

 How do you use Progynova-TS?

-Progynova-TS comes in the form of a transdermal patch.
-Basically this is a patch that you wear like a plaster on specific areas of your skin – in this case your lower abdomen or buttocks.
+Progynova-TS comes in the form of a transdermal patch that you wear like a plaster on specific areas of your skin – in this case your lower abdomen or buttocks.